- ASSIST is a Great Submission Choice (as long as your office of sponsored research says so)

 Behold the turtle.
 He makes progress only when he sticks his neck out. -James Bryant Conant

-I had the privilege of spending some time last week with the eRA Commons Help Desk and posed the question - "If you could tell the applicant community one thing about application submission what would it be?"
+I had the privilege of spending some time last week with the eRA Service Desk and posed the question - "If you could tell the applicant community one thing about application submission what would it be?"
 I was a bit surprised to hear the same key messages that we have been pushing for years.
 On the other hand, that's why we consider them 'the eSubmission basics'.

 So, here's a quick reminder…